avniproject/avni-docs-temp/readme/Implementers/advanced-feature-guide/offline-reports.md

----
-title: "Offline Report Cards and Custom Dashboards"
+title: Offline Report Cards and Custom Dashboards
-slug: "offline-reports"
-excerpt: ""
+excerpt: ''
-hidden: false
-createdAt: "Wed Jan 20 2021 06:51:40 GMT+0000 (Coordinated Universal Time)"
-updatedAt: "Fri Sep 13 2024 08:45:39 GMT+0000 (Coordinated Universal Time)"
----
 Avni allows you to create different indicator reports that are available offline to the field users.
 These reports help field users to derive more insights on the captured data.

 Creating an offline report is a two-step process.
 First, we need to create a report card that holds the actual query function.
 Second, we group multiple cards into to a dashboard.